(Not for sale) Please feel free to share the URL, but do not copy or post these images anywhere. All images copyrighted Craig Hopkins.

 Tickets to Stevie’s last two shows.
 At top is one of several versions of the ticket voucher which could be redeemed with ten bucks to get onto the lawn for the show.
 This one is perhaps the most rare, being hand-marked for the last show.
 There are at least two very different computer-printed tickets for the last show.

 Rare tickets to cancelled shows in Europe in September 1990.
+Most were redeemed for refunds.

 To my knowledge this is the last show for which tickets had been printed for a Stevie Ray Vaughan show.
 It would have been near Bakersfield, CA.

 The lease on Stevie and Janna’s New York apartment.
+Several pages are signed by them both.

+Stevie’s handwritten lyrics with a theme around the number seven.
 I have several pages of his handwritten lyrics which I will eventually post.

-one from the concert and one of Stevie doing a PSA before the show.
+Concert poster and unused ticket for the 1987 televised Spring Break show in Daytona Beach, Florida.
+Framed with two photos, one from the concert and one of Stevie doing a PSA before the show.

 Stage-used set list from the 1995 Tribute to Stevie Ray Vaughan starring Eric Clapton, B.B.
 King, Buddy Guy, Bonnie Raitt, Robert Cray, Double Trouble Dr. John and others.
 What a show!
 Martha Vaughan arranged for me to have a ticket.
 The set list can be seen on the monitor directly in front of Clapton in the bottom left photo.
 One of the very few souvenirs other than ticket stubs – there were no posters, programs, t-shirts.
 I had all the lyrics teleprompter rolls, but I sold them years ago.